LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-19-ImprovingPerformanceOfAuth0_ASP.NETLoginThroughDistributed cache.md

 published: false
 ---

-[Previously I showed you how to auto renew a token.]({% link _posts/0001-01-07-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part2.md %}) We can improve the performance and as well.
-We will look at storing our JWT in a distributed cache service to help us improve the performance and scalability of our ASP.NET 5 MVC client application and store it in a database.
+[Previously I showed you how to auto renew a token.]({% link _posts/0001-01-07-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part2.md %}) We can improve the performance as well.
+We will look at storing our JWT in a distributed cache service to help us improve the performance and scalability of our ASP.NET 6 MVC client application and store it in a database.

-Do you know what a cache is?
-It just helps your computer retrieve data faster from a server by using your computer's RAM and keeps the data there until you delete it to make access faster and less load on the server.

 But what exactly is a distributed cache?
 Microsoft puts it nicely.